This section of the website contains some

 My left nut has ached for two weeks now.

-I've been too chickenshit to go see my doctor thus far.
+I've been too chickenshit to go see my

 I have an appointment in two days time.